thecatfour/CS472-Git-and-GitHub/ChatGPT/Task_2/2.2/atterbury_leslie_task_2.2.md

    - If tests are found, it iterates over the test files, runs the compiler on each test file, and captures the output in a corresponding `.txt` file.
    - These output files are then moved to the appropriate folder (`Good` or `Bad`) under the relevant Espresso version directory.

+   **The script was designed with .java files being the tests.
+You may adapt the script to use other file types.**

 ### Parameters in the `doTests()` function:

 - **$1**: The test type (`GoodTests` or `BadTests`).